Tochukz/Pulumi/README.md

 $ cd getting-started
 $ pulumi new aws-typescript
 ```
-If you do not use want to go through the login process, use the  `--generate-only` flag.
+If you do not want to go through the login process, use the  `--generate-only` flag.

 __Provision resources__
 Now to deploy your resources